 Kratom is a plant native to Southeast Asia, where the leaves are chewed, smoked, or consumed as tea recreationally to produce a mild intoxication.
 It’s similar in many ways to how a couple drinks are often consumed socially in the US while catching up with friends.
 At very low doses, kratom produces euphoric, stimulating effects; at higher doses, paradoxically, the plant produces sedative effects, which are compared to the effects of opioid drugs like opium, morphine, heroin, and OxyContin.
-People who abuse kratom are at risk of developing physical and psychological dependence on the drug.
-Consuming a lot of the substance can lead to tolerance as well.
+People who misuse kratom are at risk of developing physical and psychological dependence on the drug.

 Kratom Abuse in the United States

 In the United States, kratom is sold as a dietary or nutritional supplement, mostly online.
 The drug can be found as dried leaves or, more often, as a powder in capsules or a bag.
 It is recommended that people brew tea with a small amount of the substance, but kratom’s availability in powdered form means that people who misuse the substance may snort it, smoke it, or mix it with other substances like alcohol.